kyungryeol-yoon/kyungryeol-yoon.github.io/_posts/kubernetes/error/2024-08-04-the-server-is-currently-unable-to-handle-the-requests.md

 ---
 # layout: post
-title: "[Kubernetes] kubectl commands error -  the server is currently unable to handle the request"
+title: "[Error] kubectl commands error -  the server is currently unable to handle the request"
 date: 2024-08-04
 # excerpt: "The connection to the server localhost:8080 was refused 오류 해결법"
 categories: [Kubernetes, Error]